Cameron-zgl/Biostat_625_umich_final_project/README.md

-# README: Mental Health Topic Extraction and Depression Prediction
+# Mental Health Topic Extraction and Depression Prediction

 This project consists of a two-step framework for analyzing mental health-related posts and predicting depression risk using machine learning and deep learning models.
 The dataset used is sourced from Zenodo and includes Reddit posts from various mental health subreddits.